-Lead: Sharon Lewis
+Lead: Sharon Lewis (EHT)

-Deputies: Rachel Ryan (DHT),
+Deputies: Rachel Ryan DHT, Nusrat

-Stephanie Johnston (T), Nusrat
+Fatmah NM, Stephanie Johnston T,

-Fatmah (Nursery Manager)
+Sadia Carter-Mirza SBM.

-Any steps taken to support a child/ young person who has a safeguarding vulnerability must be reported to the lead DSL.
+Any steps taken to support a child who has a safeguarding vulnerability must be reported to the lead DSL.

 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to support an individual child and/or family.
 A written record will be made of what information has been shared, with whom, and when.